 - Pine Grove Acres - MCSNet

 - Voyageur Estates - MCSNet

 - County works with local ISPs, and gathers feedback from residents, to identify areas where internet access is unsatisfactory

-- Open house sessions throughout rural Strathcona County to share information about the program, and gather feedback from residents
+- Information sessions throughout rural Strathcona County to share information about the program, and gather feedback from residents

-- Installation of internet towers, on a priority basis, throughout rural Strathcona County; approximately 100 towers expected to be installed by end of 2017
+- Installation of internet towers, on a priority basis, throughout rural Strathcona County; all towers are expected to be installed by end of 2017

 The County has partnered with Strathcona County Library to install internet towers at rural community halls where internet access is unsatisfactory.
 This is made possible through the Library’s Bookmobile sponsor, Shell Canada Ltd. Thanks to this initiative, visitors will be able to enjoy unlimited free internet access at these facilities.